 Biography

-Riley Court-Wood is currently the Leverhulme Conducting Fellow at the Royal Conservatoire of Scotland.
+Riley Court-Wood is the most recent graduate (2023-2025) of the Leverhulme Conducting Fellowship at the Royal Conservatoire of Scotland.

-During his appointment, he has assisted and conducted the BBC Scottish Symphony Orchestra, as well as Scottish Opera and the Hebrides ensemble.
+During his appointment, he assisted and conducted the BBC Scottish Symphony Orchestra, as well as Scottish Opera and the Hebrides ensemble.
+At the RCS, Riley conducted the Scottish premiere of Haydn’s rarely performed opera, ‘L’infedelta delusa’, in 2025.

-His assistantships have included working with Sir Donald Runnicles, Ryan Wiggelsworth, Ilan Volkov, Gemma New and Martyn Brabbins.
+His assistantships have included working with Sir Donald Runnicles, Ryan Wigglesworth, Ilan Volkov, Gemma New and Martyn Brabbins.

-Upcoming projects include a return to Japan to conduct the NHK Symphony Orchestra, and his debut with the Deutsches Symphonie-Orchester Berlin as part of their ‘Rising Star’ series.
+Upcoming projects include his debut with the Deutsches Symphonie-Orchester Berlin in 2026.

 Riley worked as a freelance violinist in London following his studies at the Guildhall School of Music and Drama, before commencing his post graduate degree in conducting at the Royal Northern College of Music in 2019.